MultiSafepay/docs/content/integration/testing/test-payment-details.md

 **Note:** You can't test:

-- Receiving successful payment notifications from Klarna
+- Receiving successful payment notifications from Klarna.
-- Changing the transaction status from **Uncleared** to **Completed**, except for refunds
+- Changing the transaction status from **Uncleared** to **Completed**, except for refunds.
-- Making redirect API requests

-For more information about integrating Klarna with MultiSafepay, see Payment methods – [Klarna](/payments/methods/billing-suite/klarna).
+For more information about integrating Klarna with MultiSafepay, see Payment methods – [Klarna](/payments/methods/klarna).
 {{< /details >}}

 {{< details title="Pay After Delivery (Betaal na Ontvangst)" >}}